4 Top strategies South African companies should consider to increase profitability in 2018

 Protect your cash flow, cover your business against non-payment and get access to finance to bolster your growth strategies with domestic trade credit insurance from Credit Guarantee.

 It’s all about preparation!
-Unfortunately, having found that routine works, some people will be left behind, as they’ve settled into old habits.
+Unfortunately, having found a routine works, some people will be left behind, as they’ve settled into old habits.
 They don’t realise the above trends are accelerating.
 Businesses are moving forward at a faster rate than last year.

 However, we say, it’s time to grow and take on business growth and expansion, as the well-known adage “change is the only constant.”
 Start with the changes taking place in your industry and in the country.
 Making the right decision is easier when you’re aware of what’s happening around you.
 Consider taking on new business in the new year, but ensure you cover your bottom line with trade credit insurance from Credit Guarantee.